MartAlae-AAGP/AAGP/README.md

 5) Navigate to the `Windows` folder where the code was extracted: `cd "C:\Users\YourUserName\Downloads\AAGP-main\AAGP-main"`
 6) Install git: `conda install -y git`
 7) Run the code in the directory: `python "Figure3.py"`
-8) When the code completes, it will output `Figure 3.jpg` which can be opened via the file explorer.
+8) When the code completes, it will output `Figure3.jpg` which can be opened via the file explorer.

 ### UBUNTU Linux OS (Without Anaconda)
 - Please skip to step (5) if you have a dedicated environment with git installed and proper permissions